Upper bounds on the genus of hyperelliptic Albanese fibrations: Preliminaries

 \subsection{The surface fibrations}

-Let $f:S\rightarrow B$ be a fibration of curves of genus $g\geq 2$, i.e. $f$ is a proper morphism from a smooth projective surface $S$ onto a smooth projective curve $B$ with connected fibers over the complex number, and the general fiber is a smooth projective curve of genus $g$.
-The fibration $f$ is called {\em relatively minimal} if there is no $(-1)$-curve (i.e. a smooth rational curve with self-intersection $-1$) contained in the fiber of $f$.
+Let $f:S\rightarrow B$ be a fibration of curves of genus $g\geq 2$, i.e. $f$ is a proper morphism from a smooth projective surface $S$ onto a smooth projective curve $B$ with connected fibers, and the general fiber is a smooth projective curve of genus $g$.
+The fibration $f$ is called {\em relatively minimal} if there is no $(-1)$-curve (i.e. a smooth rational curve with self-intersection $-1$) contained in the fibers of $f$.
 It is called {\em hyperelliptic} if its general fiber is hyperelliptic, {\em smooth} if all its fibers are smooth, {\em isotrivial} if all its smooth fibers are mutually isomorphic, and {\em locally trivial} if it is both smooth and isotrivial.